jcuene/Digital-Strategies/__9_Museums_Digital_Transformation.md

-## Some links to Digital Transformation resources.
+## Some links to Digital Transformation resources for Musuems.

 This is [the 2019 Altimeter Report on Digital Transformation](http://insights.prophet.com/the-state-of-digital-transformation-2018-2019)